itkacher/OkHttpProfiler/README.md

             .client(client)
             .build()

-##### For security reasons we recommend enable OkHttpProfilerInterceptor only for DEBUG BUILDS!
+##### For security reasons we recommend to enable OkHttpProfilerInterceptor only for DEBUG BUILDS!
 also Proguard will cut it out in release build.

 #### And then enable Android Studio plugin